Home » Do Baby Parrots Sleep A Lot? [Parrot Chick Sleep Requirements]

 Parrot chicks spend longer in rapid eye movement (REM) sleep, a deeper stage of sleep.

-How Do Baby Parrots Sleep?
+How Baby Parrots Sleep

-• Non-rapid eye movement sleep (non-REM)
+• Non-rapid eye movement sleep (non-REM).

-• Rapid eye movement sleep (REM)
+• Rapid eye movement sleep (REM).

 how many hours do baby parrots sleep?